 Growing chrysanthemums is as easy as it is rewarding.
 Some people grow nothing but chrysanthemums, and why not?
 There are so many varieties of mums that you could plant an entire garden of them and achieve almost continuous color by choosing varieties that bloom at different times.
-In this newsletter, we offer tips on how to get the best results with your chrysanthemums, and we include links to those mums that are our personal favorites.
+And who doesn’t need some tips on how to get the best results with your chrysanthemums?
+Read on for some of our best advice.

 As the name indicates, Perennial mums will return each year if planted and cared for correctly.
-Many were originally cultivated in Minnesota, where it gets very cold.
+Many of the perennial mums were originally cultivated in Minnesota, where it gets very cold.
 So it’s not hard to see why they wanted to develop mums that could survive the winter.
 Also, learning how to prune your perennial mums will encourage lots of blooming on these unique beauties.

 Belgian mums are actually a subset of perennials.
-Named after their country of origin, they might better be called supermums, in that they are highly prolific, producing as many as one thousand buds per bloom season.
+Named after their country of origin, you might as well call them supermums, in that they are highly prolific, producing as many as one thousand buds per bloom season.
 They are also tougher and hardier than other garden mums.
-If you are concerned that your mums might get damaged by wind and rain, or that they might not overwinter, choose Belgian varieties.
+If you worry that your mums might get damaged by wind and rain, or that they might not overwinter, choose Belgian varieties.

 - To achieve something approaching an ever-blooming garden, be sure to include mums from each of the bloom-time categories: very early, early, mid, and late.

-- Mums can be planted at any time as long as the roots have at least six weeks to become established before being exposed to freezing temperatures.
+- You can plant your mums at any time of the year as long as the roots have at least six weeks to become established before the temperatures drop below freezing.

 - Avoid planting in excessively hot weather.
 If your area has been in the 90s or above lately, wait until the temps cool down before you plant.